riyth/MangaMerger/README.md

 # MangaMerger
-Small desktop application to merge manga directories into Volume .cbz files for e-reader use
+Small desktop application to merge manga directories into Volume .cbz files for e-reader use.
+Simply paste in the file path of the folders containing the volumes and press go!
+Create a header level folder with the manga name, and sub folders for each chapter.
+Chapter folders should be labeled as "Vol.XX Ch.XX - Title".
+This will result in the application creating .cbz files titled "Manga Name Vol.XX.cbz"